 Cats can live a long time.
 The average lifespan of a cat is about 15 years, so they often outlive most of our pet dogs.
-A teenage cat, or even one in their twenties, is not uncommon to see, but many factors can play a role in determining how long your cat might live.
+A teenage cat, or even one in their twenties, is not uncommon to see.
+Many factors can play a role in determining how long your cat might live.

 History of Domesticated Cats

 Cats have been kept as pets for thousands of years.
 They originate from the Near East countries where they were domesticated from wild cats to help control rodent populations.
 These cats spread throughout the world as pets, and we eventually started selectively breeding them for specific traits, thus creating different breeds.
 The primary cat breeds were originally bred using cats from four major regions; the Arabian Sea, the Eastern Mediterranean, South Asia, and Western Europe.
 These four regions have produced cats that have different genetic markers based on what region, or race, they are from.

 While it is impossible to know exactly how long a cat will live, some breeds of cats are known to often live longer than others.
 The Siamese and Manx cat breeds are two that often outlive their cat competition, but other breeds have been recorded as living into their 20’s and even 30’s.
 Both purebred and domestic mixed-breed cats have the potential to surpass the average lifespan of the species.

 Cat Nutrition and Lifespan